Developing Go SDK and contributing to Go

 Step 4.
 Create a branch for your changes

-and selectIn the Create New Branch dialog, type the name of a new branch and click OK.
+and selectIn the Create New Branch dialog, enter a name for the new branch and click OK.

 Step 5.
 Run tests

-After you have done all the changes and run the tests that you created for them.
-You can also run all tests that are included in the Go project.
+After you have made your changes, run the tests that you created.
+You can also run all tests included in the Go source project.

-In the Terminal tool window ( ), navigate to the src directory by running the following command:
+In the Terminal tool window ( ), navigate to the src directory:

 cd src